corydm92/frontend-engineering-blueprint/README.md

 The complete, opinionated reference — dense, detailed, and system-level.
 This is my personal go-to copy.

 Each project gets its own Master copy (built using the Layer 0 setup flow) because every project has different needs.
 When conventions overlap, I pull from this Master into the project copy.
-When a project forces something new (new language, new constraint, new pattern), I define it in the project first, then upstream it back into this Master once it proves out.
+When a project offers something new (new language, new constraint, new pattern), I define it in the project first, then upstream it back into this Master once it proves out.

 ### 🧰 Team Edition